isgasho/grequests/README.md

 ## Features

-- Support for all HTTP verbs.
-GET, HEAD, POST, PUT, PATCH, DELETE, CONNECT, OPTIONS, TRACE.
+- GET, HEAD, POST, PUT, PATCH, DELETE, OPTIONS, etc.
 - Easy set query params, headers and cookies.
 - Easy encode a form-data or JSON into the request body.
 - Easy upload one or more file(s).
 - Easy set basic authentication or bearer token.
 - Easy customize root certificates and client certificates.
 - Easy set proxy.
-- Easy play with session.
+- Automatic cookie management.
-- Customize HTTP client.
-Transport, redirect policy, cookie jar and timeout.
+- Customize HTTP client, transport, redirect policy, cookie jar and timeout.
-- Support request and response interceptor.
 - Responses can be easily serialized into JSON, sting or bytes.
 - Concurrent safe.